hillwithsmallfields/land/README.md

 My default configuration file, which may be a useful example, is at https://raw.githubusercontent.com/hillwithsmallfields/land/trunk/land.json

-There are three sections to the config file:
+There are two sections to the config file:

   - hosts
   - host-classes
-  - global

 hosts
 -----